-When you have a niche interest like journalism, it can be difficult to find reliable information on the strength of undergraduate programs.
-To help you get your college search going, we’ve rounded up a list of the best journalism schools out there for aspiring writers, editors, and reporters.
+It can be hard to find good information on the strength of journalism undergraduate programs.
+To help you get your college search going, we've rounded up a list of the best journalism schools for aspiring writers, editors, and reporters.

 Ranking Criteria for Top Journalism Schools